oqtane/oqtane.docs/src/pages/manuals/system/language-management.md

 ## Configuring Language Management

 For most **Language Management** features, refer to the [Admin Management Language Management](../site/language-management.md) documentation.
-Here’s an overview of the key areas covered there:
+Here's an overview of the key areas covered there:

 - **Main Index Page**: Lists all installed languages, allowing users to edit or delete (except for the default English language).
 - **Adding a Language**: Provides a modal to add a new language by name and set it as the default.